 of candidates have uploaded their résumés through their smartphones

-Similarly, in case of technical recruitment software, the mobile functionality should preferably be two-sided — candidates prefer to be able to take a test on their phones, while recruiters want to be able to access the assessment platform and monitor candidates through their phones.
+Similarly, in case of technical recruitment software, the mobile functionality should preferably be two-sided — candidates prefer to be able to take a test on their phones, while recruiters want to be able to access the coding assessment platform and monitor candidates through their phones.

 Top HR softwares to have

 Besides technical recruitment software, a recruiter must possess other handy tools as well to streamline and automate different parts of the candidate experience timeline.
 One software solution cannot be designed to provide services for all recruiting functions at once.
 Therefore, your best bet would be a well-chosen software suite of a variety of tools, referred to as a recruiting stack.
 A generic stack would comprise the following: